PunchyJoe/Grandmasters/README.md

 # Grandmasters
 Grandmasters.
-Download HBP.zip for a 32 bit executable that works on any version of windows.
+Download Grandmasters.zip for a 32 bit executable that works on any version of windows.
 Source code is included in the zip file.